 The liabilities have been assessed using the projected unit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels etc. The actuaries have adopted a set of demographic assumptions that are consistent with those used for the formal funding valuation as at 31 March 2010.
 The post retirement mortality tables adopted were the S1PA heavy tables allowing for long cohort projection, with a minimum 1% improvement and a 90% scaling factor.

 Assumed life expectancy from age 65 years

-Retiring today Males 20.
+Retiring today Males

+Females

+Retiring in 20 years Males

-Females 24.
+Females